Leopold II, Holy Roman Emperor: Grand Duke of Tuscany

 Leopold also approved and collaborated on the development of a political constitution, said to have anticipated by many years the promulgation of the French constitution and which presented some similarities with the Virginia Bill of Rights of 1778.
 Leopold's concept of this was based on respect for the political rights of citizens and on a harmony of power between the executive and the legislative.
 However, it could not be put into effect because Leopold moved to Vienna to become emperor in 1790, and because it was so radically new that it garnered opposition even from those who might have benefited from it.

 Leopold developed and supported many social and economic reforms.
 Smallpox inoculation was made systematically available, and an early institution for the rehabilitation of juvenile delinquents was founded.
 Leopold also introduced radical reforms to the system of neglect and inhumane treatment of those deemed mentally ill.
-On 23 January 1774, the "legge sui pazzi" (law on the insane) was established, the first of its kind to be introduced in all Europe, allowing steps to be taken to hospitalize individuals deemed insane.
+On 23 January 1774, the "legge sui pazzi" (law on the insane) was established, the first of its kind to be introduced in Europe, allowing steps to be taken to hospitalize individuals deemed insane.
 A few years later Leopold undertook the project of building a new hospital, the Bonifacio Hospital.
 He used his skill at choosing collaborators to put a young physician, Vincenzo Chiarugi, at its head.
 Chiarugi and his collaborators introduced new humanitarian regulations in the running of the hospital and caring for the mentally ill patients, including banning the use of chains and physical punishment, and in so doing have been recognized as early pioneers of what later came to be known as the moral treatment movement.

 During the last few years of his rule in Tuscany, Leopold had begun to be frightened by the increasing disorders in the German and Hungarian dominions of his family, which were the direct result of his brother's strict methods.
 He and Joseph II were tenderly attached to one another and met frequently both before and after the death of their mother.
 The portrait by Pompeo Batoni in which they appear together shows that they bore a strong personal resemblance to one another.
 But it may be said of Leopold, as of Fontenelle, that his heart was made of brains.
 He knew that he had to succeed his childless eldest brother in Austria, and he was unwilling to inherit his unpopularity.
 When, therefore, in 1789 Joseph, who knew himself to be dying, asked him to come to Vienna and become co-regent, Leopold evaded the request.

 He was still in Florence when Joseph II died at Vienna on 20 February 1790, and he did not leave his Italian capital until 3 March 1790.
-Following the principle of secundogeniture which had allowed him to rule Tuscany, Leopold entrusted the Grand Duchy to his younger son Ferdinand III, who ruled until the French invasion in 1797 and then again from 1814 to 1824.
+Following the principle of secundogeniture which had allowed him to rule Tuscany, Leopold entrusted the grand duchy to his younger son Ferdinand III, who ruled until the French invasion in 1797 and then again from 1814 to 1824.